States of America

 on baskets or canoes, and a plethora of other simple items.

-Depending upon the origin of the products, an export permit
+Depending upon the origin of the products, there is an export permit fee for each

 value.
 It also takes one to two hours to complete the paperwork